SIG RATTLER DEEP DIVE

 The SIG Sauer MCX Rattler SBR is one of the coolest new kids on the block.
 Billed as the “world’s smallest rifle,” it was designed from the ground up to be as discrete as possible while retaining all the capabilities of the company’s MCX platform.

-The MCX Rattler has its origins in a request from the U.S. Special Operations Command (SOCOM) for a Commercial Off The Shelf (COTS) conversion kit for the M4A1 to create a Personal Defense Weapon (PDW).
+The SIG Rattler has its origins in a request from the U.S. Special Operations Command (SOCOM) for a Commercial Off The Shelf (COTS) conversion kit for the M4A1 to create a Personal Defense Weapon (PDW).

 There were initially no plans to make it available on the commercial market.
 SIG now not only offers select-fire MCX Rattlers for government end-users, but also semi-auto SBR and pistol versions for civilian sale.

-All Rattler versions feature a 5.5-inch barrel (1:5 twist) with a SIG PDW upper that lacks the forward assist found on other MCX models.
+All SIG Rattler versions feature a 5.5-inch barrel (1:5 twist) with a SIG PDW upper that lacks the forward assist found on other MCX models.
 The brass deflector has been reduced in size.
-The MCX Rattler is currently only available chambered in .300 AAC Blackout® (.300 BLK/7.62x35mm), although a 5.56mm NATO chambering is rumored to be in the works.
+The SIG Rattler is currently only available chambered in .300 AAC Blackout® (.300 BLK/7.62x35mm), although a 5.56mm NATO chambering is rumored to be in the works.

 RATTLER ORIGINS: SIG MCX AND MCX VIRTUS

 The MCX Rattler is a derivative of the SIG MCX VIRTUS, itself a refinement of the original SIG MCX design, which was also conceived to meet the requirements of SOCOM.
 The MCX has proven very successful and been adopted by many agencies, including a unit with the London Metropolitan Police Counter Terrorist Specialist Firearms Officer Programme.